janstrohschein/KOARCH/Big_Data_Platform/Docker/readme.md

 # General CAAI Structure
 The different building blocks that compose a use case are implemented as Docker container.
 Several containers are managed together via docker-compose files.
-The following structure shows all the possible different parts:
+The following structure shows all the possible different parts for a building block in this project:

 ```
 Building Block